 The agrarian revolt

-Hampton Gay’s population has flucatuated over the years in line with its fortunes.
+Hampton Gay’s population has fluctuated over the years in line with its fortunes.
 In the fourteenth century it had between nine and twelve taxpayers.
 In the fifteenth century it was exempted from taxation because there were fewer than ten resident householders.
 The Compton Census recorded twenty-eight adults in 1676.
 The population increased during the late 18th century – in 1811 there were seventeen families crowded into thirteen houses.
-The peak was reached in 1821, with eighty-six inhabitants, After the fire and mill closure in 1887 the population fell to thirty.
+The peak was reached in 1821, with eighty-six inhabitants, After the fire and mill closure in 1887 the population fell to thirty and by 1955 there were only fourteen parishioners.
+Hampton Gay ceased to be a separate civil parish in 1932 when it was merged with Hampton Poyle.